 So when it comes to working (or not working) holidays and taking time off, you have a lot of requests to balance.

 Read on for four of the best ways to manage leave requests.

 1. Establish a clear leave policy

-If you haven’t already, work with your human resources team to determine what framework your policy should follow.
-For example, you can create a leave policy based on accrued time, rewards for tenure, or even a set number of leave time for all employees.
+If you haven’t already, work with your human resources team to determine your policy's framework.
+For example, you can create a leave policy based on accrued time, rewards for tenure, or even a set number of leave times for all employees.

-Once it’s ready, make sure you distribute that policy to all of your employees.
-You can even use read receipts in your communication app to ensure your staff read the updated policy.
+Once it’s ready, ensure you distribute that policy to all your employees.
+You can even use read receipts in your communication app to ensure your staff reads the updated policy.

 2. Adhere to forced leave requirements

 Holidays, cultural celebrations, and special occasions.
 There are already a lot of requirements for managing certain days off.
 And on top of that, many industries fall subject to additional regulations set forth by the government.

 Make compliance more accurate with a leave management solution with built-in compliance.
 That way, you can automatically block time off requests for essential dates when you need everyone ready to work — and still adhere to forced leave requirements.